How to Install RV Skirting DIY Video

 3. Once you have cleaned the area where you plan to place the adhesive stud, simply peel off the liner on the back of the stud.
 This exposes the 3M V.H.B. adhesive.
 V.H.B. stands for “Very High Bond” and this specialized adhesive has extremely good holding power in all weather conditions.
 Take care not to touch the adhesive once the liner is removed as this can contaminate the adhesive surface.

 4. Press the adhesive studs into place in the areas you have cleaned.
 Repeat this as you move around the RV.
 Press and hold the adhesive studs in place with firm pressure for a few seconds.
-Ideally temperatures should be at least +15c/ 60F when you are installing.
-It is also recommended to let the adhesive studs set for a minimum of 1 hour before you start to install the skirting material.
+(3M recommends 15 lbs of force) Ideally temperatures should be at least +15c/ 60F when you are installing.
+It is also recommended to let the adhesive studs set for 24 hours before you start to install the skirting material.
 This ensures a good bond that will withstand the extremes of a -40 Canadian winter to +110 Arizona summer.

 5. Next, snap on the EZ Snap pins onto the studs you installed on your RV.
 Push the pin onto the stud, until it snaps on.
 Repeat this as you move around the RV.